Microscopic theory of spin Seebeck effect in antiferromagnets: Spin Seebeck Effect in Antiferromagnetic Insulators

-As expected from the argument based on the magnon DoS in Sec.~\ref{Sec:DoS}, we can confirm that a sign reversal of the tunneling DC spin current takes place at the spin-flop transition in Fig.~\ref{FIG:FieldDepSpinCurrent-Intermediate}.
+As expected from the argument based on the magnon DoS in Sec.~\ref{Sec:DoS}, we can confirm that the sign of the tunneling DC spin current reverses at the spin-flop transition in Fig.~\ref{FIG:FieldDepSpinCurrent-Intermediate}.
 In the N\'eel phase, the value of the spin current is negative, i.e., the sign is opposite to that of ferromagnets, whereas it becomes positive in the canted phase.
-This can be understood from the DoSs for spin-up and down magnons shown in Fig.~\ref{FIG:DoS}.
-This field dependence of the spin current (i.e., SSE voltage) is in good agreement with the experimental result of $\textrm{Cr}_{2}\textrm{O}_3$~\cite{Li2020a} in semi quantitative level, while not with other two experimental results in Refs.~\cite{Seki2015,Wu2016}, where the sign change is not observed.
-Figure~\ref{FIG:FieldDepSpinCurrent-Intermediate} also shows that both $\bar{\langle I_{\textrm{S}}\rangle}_{1}$ and $\bar{\langle I_{\textrm{S}}\rangle}_{2}$ can be the main contribution of the spin current in the canted phase, especially, in the low-field range [Figs.~\ref{FIG:FieldDepSpinCurrent-Intermediate}(b) and (d)].
+This can be understood from the DoSs for spin-up and spin-down magnons shown in Fig.~\ref{FIG:DoS}.
+This field dependence of the spin current (i.e., SSE voltage) agrees well with the experimental result for $\textrm{Cr}_{2}\textrm{O}_3$~\cite{Li2020a} on semi-quantitative level, but not with the two experimental results in Refs.~\cite{Seki2015,Wu2016}, where no sign change is observed.
+Figure~\ref{FIG:FieldDepSpinCurrent-Intermediate} also shows that both $\bar{\langle I_{\textrm{S}}\rangle}_{1}$ and $\bar{\langle I_{\textrm{S}}\rangle}_{2}$ can be the main contributions to the spin current in the canted phase, especially in the low-field range [Figs.~\ref{FIG:FieldDepSpinCurrent-Intermediate}(b) and (d)].

-Figure~\ref{FIG:SeparationSpinCurrent} separately depicts the contributions of the spin current from $\alpha$ and $\beta$ modes in both N\'eel [panels (a) and (c)] and canted [panels (b) and (d)] phases.
-From it, we can more deeply understand some features of the spin current as follows.
-Low-energy excitations in the N\'eel phase are described by two species of magnons with different spin polarizations, namely, the $\alpha$ mode magnons are down-polarized and the $\beta$ mode are up-polarized.
-A competition between $\alpha$ and $\beta$ magnons determines the sign of the spin current.
-The energy gap of the $\alpha$ magnon becomes larger than that of the $\beta$ magnon when we apply a static magnetic field $B$ due to the Zeeman splitting.
+Figure~\ref{FIG:SeparationSpinCurrent} separately depicts the contributions to the spin current from $\alpha$ and $\beta$ modes in both the N\'eel [panels (a) and (c)] and canted [panels (b) and (d)] phases.
+From this figure, we can more deeply understand some features of the spin current as follows.
+Low-energy excitations in the N\'eel phase are described by two species of magnons with different spin polarizations: The $\alpha$ mode magnons are down-polarized and the $\beta$ mode ones are up-polarized.
+Competition between $\alpha$ and $\beta$ magnons determines the sign of the spin current.
+The energy gap of the $\alpha$ magnon becomes larger than that of the $\beta$ magnon when we apply a static magnetic field $B$ owing to the Zeeman splitting.
 Therefore, the number of up magnons becomes dominant over down ones at a finite $T$ under a magnetic field $B$.
-The spin current carried by the up magnons is hence dominant and we obtain the negative spin current as in Fig.~\ref{FIG:SeparationSpinCurrent} (a) and (c).
+The spin current carried by the up magnons is hence dominant, and we obtain a negative spin current as in Fig.~\ref{FIG:SeparationSpinCurrent}(a) and (c).
 This is consistent with the argument based on the magnon DoS in Fig.~\ref{FIG:DoS}.